-A formal interview will be held with three representatives from the Graduate Admissions Committee.
-The interview lasts 40 minutes which includes a 10 minute presentation on a subject of your choice, eg a practical scientific work project that you have carried out as part of your course or a vacation project, a part of your course work or a theoretical topic that you found interesting.
+A formal interview will be held, usually with three academics present (at least one representative from the Graduate Admissions Committee).
+The interview lasts 30 minutes which includes a 10 minute presentation on a subject of your choice, eg a practical scientific work project that you have carried out as part of your course or a vacation project, a part of your course work or a theoretical topic that you found interesting.
 You should be prepared to answer questions on your presentation.
 The committee will also ask you questions about your current undergraduate studies and what your plans are for the future.
 After the formal interview you will visit group heads in the areas of research in which you are most interested, to discuss the research project(s) on offer and be shown around the department (time permitting).

 After the interview you will be asked to provide a list in order of preference of the supervisors and research projects for which you wish to be considered.
 You will be notified, in writing, of the outcome of your interview as soon as a decision has been made.

 Publications in project-relevant areas would be an advantage.